IBM CephaaS CLI

 ibmcloud plugin install software-defined-storage

-Once the plug-in is installed, you can verify the installation by running the help
+Once the plug-in is installed, you can verify the installation by running the software-defined-storage plugin which will display the help.

 The output lists the USAGE instructions and the supported commands.